sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

           (Structured Query Language) for data manipulation.

         In summary, all RDBMS are DBMS, but not all DBMS are RDBMS.
 RDBMS is a specialized type of DBMS that adheres to the relational model and provides additional features to ensure data integrity, consistency, and efficiency in handling relational data.
 Examples of popular RDBMS include MySQL, PostgreSQL, Oracle, SQL Server, and SQLite.
 On the other hand, non-relational databases like MongoDB, Cassandra, and Redis fall under the broader category of DBMS but are not considered RDBMS because they use different data models and may not support SQL or relational data structures.

-31. what is constraint in SQL?
-= In SQL, a constraint is a rule or condition that is applied to a table or column to enforce data integrity and ensure that the data in the database remains consistent and accurate.
-Constraints define limits or restrictions on the type of data that can be inserted, updated, or deleted from a table.
-They help maintain data integrity and prevent data anomalies or inconsistencies. example ->
-   Not Null Constraint:A not null constraint ensures that a column cannot contain null values.
-                                It enforces that a specific column must always have a value, and nulls are not allowed.